Shirvanshahs: First line (861–1382)

-Following the collapse of the Ilkhanate, the Shirvanshah kingdom was once again to able to rule autonomously, under the rule of Kayqubad I and then later his son Kavus I. However, during the reign of the latter, the Shirvanshah kingdom came under the rule of the Jalayirid Sultanate.
+Following the collapse of the Ilkhanate, the Kingdom of Shirvan was once again to able to rule autonomously, under the rule of Kayqubad I and then later his son Kavus I. However, during the reign of the latter, the Kingdom of Shirvan came under the rule of the Jalayirid Sultanate (1335–1432).
 Kavus I died in 1372/73 and was succeeded by his son Hushang, who was killed by his subjects in 1382, thus marking the end of the Yazidi/Kasranid line.

 Second line (1382–1538)

-The Shirvanshah throne was subsequently taken over by Ibrahim I (r.
+The Shirvanshahs' throne was subsequently taken over by Ibrahim I (r.
 1382–1417), a distant relative of the Yazidi/Kasranid family.
-This marked the start of the Darbandi line.
+This marked the start of the Darbandid line.
 Ibrahim initially served as a vassal of the Turco-Mongol conqueror Timur (r.
-1370–1405), but became independent after the latters death.
+1370–1405), but became independent after the latter's death.
 The two following Shirvanshahs—Khalilullah I (r.
 1417–1463) and Farrukh Yasar (r.
 1463–1500) both had long reigns, overseeing a period where Shirvan was peaceful and thriving.
-Baku and Shamakhi both saw the construction of many well-made buildings.
+Baku and Shamakhi both saw the construction of many well-made buildings, including the Palace of the Shirvanshahs, a UNESCO World Heritage Site.
 It was also during this period that the Shirvanshahs made contact with the leaders of the Safavid order.
-Khalilullah I's men killed the Safavid leader Shaykh Junayd during the latters raid on Shirvan in 1460.
-Junayd's son Shaykh Haydar died a similar death; on 9 July 1488 he was killed during a battle near Darband by the combined forces of Farrukh Yassar and the Aq Qoyunlu ruler Ya'qub Beg (r.
+Khalilullah I's men killed the Safavid leader Shaykh Junayd during a raid by the latter on Shirvan in 1460.
+Junayd's son, Shaykh Haydar, died a similar death; on 9 July 1488 he was killed during a battle near Darband by the combined forces of Farrukh Yassar and the Aq Qoyunlu ruler Ya'qub Beg (r.
 1478–1490).
-Haydar's eldest son Ali Mirza Safavi briefly became the new head of the order, but he was soon killed by the forces of the Aq Qoyunlu prince Rustam Beg (r.
+Haydar's eldest son, Ali Mirza Safavi, briefly became the new head of the order, but he was soon killed by the forces of the Aq Qoyunlu prince Rustam Beg (r.
 1492–1497).
 Shortly before his death, he had appointed his younger brother Ismail (later regnally known as Ismail I) as his successor.